baron159/LLLMControlPanel/docs/api-changes.md

-# API Changes - Model Configuration Refactoring
+# API Changes

-This document outlines the API changes introduced in the model configuration refactoring that removed heavy data fields from `ModelConfig` and implemented on-demand loading.
+This document outlines notable API changes.
+It includes the earlier model configuration refactor and the new approval system APIs added to the service worker and UI.

 ## Overview